-The 1999 scheme was established on 5 October 1999 under the 1999 Act and is a modified common law scheme where lump sum payments are received by not-at-fault injured road users once their injuries have sufficiently recovered.
+The 1999 scheme was established on 5 October 1999 under the Motor Accidents Compensation Act 1999 (1999 Act) and is a modified common law scheme where lump sum payments are received by not-at-fault injured road users once their injuries have sufficiently recovered.

 This report concerns policies sold prior to 1 December 2017 under the 1999 Act.
-From 1 December 2017 policies have been sold under the '2017 scheme', established under the Motor Accident Injuries Act 2017 (MAI Act).
+From 1 December 2017 policies have been sold under the '2017 scheme', established under the Motor Accident Injuries Act 2017 (2017 Act).
 SIRA regulates both schemes.

-The regular lodgement of claims for people in the 1999 scheme ended on 31 May 2018, six months after the last accident.
-The 1999 scheme will continue to operate until all claims for accidents before 1 December 2017 are finalised.
+The regular lodgement of claims for people in the 1999 scheme ended on 31 May 2018, six months after the last crash.
+The 1999 scheme will continue to operate until all claims for crashes before 1 December 2017 are finalised.

 The purpose of this report is to report on matters related to the remaining open claims in the 1999 Scheme as it continues in run-off.
-This includes for example, finalisation rates and average claim size
+This includes for example, finalisation rates and average claim size.